Q: How much will this cost?

 A website, regardless of who “owns” it, is only valuable because it brings in new customers and adds value to your business.
 If it doesn’t do those basic things than it really doesn’t matter who “owns” it because you aren’t getting anything out of it anyway.
 It would be akin to owning a sports car without the engine.
 You might “own” the car, but you aren’t using it to go anywhere.

 Q: What technology or platforms do you use for creating websites?

 We use a variety of technologies depending on the needs of the client and project at hand.
-We can use Microsoft SQL, .NET, PHP, MySQL, WordPress and many other tools and technologies.
-We are not married to any one way of building a website.
-One of our strengths is our diverse team and almost two decades of experience that gives us a large tool box and a variety of approaches to use.
+We can use Microsoft SQL, .NET, PHP, MySQL, WordPress, and many other tools and technologies.
+We are not married to any single way of building a website.
+One of our strengths is our diverse team and almost two decades of experience that gives us a large toolbox and a variety of approaches to use.

-Too many firms or individuals that call themselves “web designers” are one trick ponies and can only build websites one way the same way every time and can’t deviate from that course because they don’t know how.
+Too many firms or individuals that call themselves “web designers” are one-trick ponies and can only build websites one way the same way every time and can’t deviate from that course because they don’t know how.
 Many others are too lazy to learn a new way because the old way is easier.
-We can build anything you need on any platform available.
-We have a very talented team of developers, designers and consultants that can give you the exact solution you want and need.
+We can build almost anything you need on any most of the major platforms available.
+We have a very talented team of developers, designers, and consultants that can give you the exact solution you want and need.